 This will allow you to separate the mid-plane board from the chassis.
 This was another gotcha that the instructions failed to mention this step.

-Our package came with replacement tape, your may vary…
+Our package came with replacement tape, yours may vary.

 After replacing the mid-plane board we reassemble the chassis in this order..